mcolom/SmartCitizenRTX4100/README.md

 SmartCitizenRTX4100
 ===================

-API for the firmware of RTX4100 low-power WiFi module used in SmartCitizen boards
+API for the firmware of RTX4100 low-power WiFi module used in SmartCitizen boards.